MCBE-Speedrunning/Speedrunning-Rulebook/cheaters/README.md

 	generally placed on the suspicious players list but allowed to submit runs.
-	- Players caught cheating in other games within the Minecraft series, such as Java Edition and Legacy Edition, will generally be banned from our leaderboards.
+	- Players caught cheating in other games within the Minecraft series, such as Java Edition and Legacy Edition, will generally be banned from the leaderboards.

 ## Bannable Offences